 You could set yourself free and buy a stonewashed, hand embroidered denim work shirt that made you look like you had casually rolled in from Montana.
 My personal favorite was paisley.
 I had several paisley shirts that were favorites.
 Check out the headbands and the tooled leather belts and polished peace sign necklaces.
 Why not pick up a hash pipe, a lava lamp, and some rolling papers while you are morphing practically overnight from your father into your favorite lead electric guitarist.
 Somebody marketed his way to hundreds of millions of dollars and the influence is still present in America’s psychological sense of laid back fashion.

+A generation as self absorbed as we were, found its voice essentially through music.
+And you needed to look the part.
+And yes, there were drugs.
 There was a smorgasbord of available ways to get high when I was a student at the University of Alabama.
 I chose to sidestep most of it, except for the occasional amphetamine (pulling college all nighters cramming and writing) and the occasional toke as weed passed by.
 I was cautious and careful, primarily because in Alabama, back then, you could go straight to prison and do hard time at Kilby for a single joint.

 You couldn’t afford to be careless.
 Somebody actually would get busted, somebody else might be a narc.
 In a brave young generation that didn’t trust anyone over the age of 50, paranoia was the ghost watching you from the four door grey Ford parked right outside your place, man.
 That is the simple reason why I went very light on the drugs, although I certainly looked the part.
 Instead, I drank socially, but I did not participate in the “head shop atmosphere” and as such, I can remember the Sixties perfectly well.

 It wasn’t just the Sixties that were cool.
 So were the first half of the Seventies.
 I consider that the “peak” of the “Sixties” was a seven year stretch from 1968 to 1975.
 You could say that the Sixties were fifteen years long and you would be absolutely right, from my point of view.
 Those years were crazy and sometimes catastrophic, encompassing the Vietnam escalation and national pushback from a generation (us) who were called upon (drafted) to do the fighting.
 We questioned our political leadership, with good reason, as it turned out.
 Those seven years cover Woodstock, Nixon and Watergate, Bernstein and Woodward, Dan Rather and the Enemies List, terrible ghetto riots in many major American cities.
 Dr. King and Bobby Kennedy dying violently, the amazing ground swell of support for Senator Eugene McCarthy, Fire Sign Theatre, underground FM radio (thank you Courtney Haden), which was hugely important to me (Geronimo’s Cadillac by Michael Martin Murphy and The Legend of the USS Titanic by Jaime Brockett, are but two examples), the second massacre at Wounded Knee, and the advent of Southern Rock.
 Definitely the advent of Southern Rock.